remram44/ceph-k8s-backup/README.md

 # Where is it backed up

 The data backed up with Restic ends up in a single Restic repository.
-Each PersistentVolumeClaim appears as a different hostname with the format `k8s-<kubernetes-namespace>-nspvc-<pvc name>`.
+Each PersistentVolumeClaim appears as a different hostname:

+* `rbd-fs-<kubernetes-namespace>-nspvc-<pvc name>` for RBD volumes in Filesystem mode
+* `rbd-block-<kubernetes-namespace>-nspvc-<pvc name>` for RBD volumes in Block mode (backed up as a single qcow2 file)

 # Configuration